phunware/maas-mapping-ios-sdk/README.md

 ## Installation

-Phunware recommends using [CocoaPods](http://www.cocoapods.org) to integrate the framework.
+* Phunware recommends using [CocoaPods](http://www.cocoapods.org) to integrate the framework.
 Simply add

 	`pod 'PWMapKit'`

 	to your podfile, then the dependencies of `PWCore` and `PWLocation` are automatically added.

+* Then add the `Framework/MNW_Images.xcassets` to your project, which contains the icons that will be used when starting a navigation.

 Alternatively, all of the following frameworks can be added to the Vendor/Phunware directory of your project: